ietf-wg-nmop/draft-ietf-nmop-digital-map-concept/draft-ietf-nmop-simap-concept.md

 REQ-SUPPORTING:
 : SIMAP must provide a mechanism to model supporting relationships between different types of topological entities (e.g., a termination point is supported by the node).
 This may be required, e.g., if a termination point is not supported by the underlying a termination point, but by the node (e.g., a loopback does not have physical representation, so it is supported by physical device).

 REQ-STATUS:
 : Links and nodes that are down must appear in the topology.
 The status of the nodes and links must be either implemented in the SIMAP or accessible from the SIMAP.
+Whether the status is included as part of the SIMAP or accessible from the SIMAP is left to the solutions.

+REQ-DATA-PLANE-FLOW:
+: Provider data plane (Flow) needs to be correlatable to underlay and customer data plane to overlay topology

+REQ-CONTROL-PLANE:
+: Underlay control plane routing state needs to be correlatable to underlay L3 topology.
+Overlay control-plane routing state needs to be correlate-able to overlay L3 network topology.

 ## Design Requirements